mgalardini/pyseer/README.md

 The reimplementation presented here should be consistent with the current version of seer.
-Based on our few tests the results are going to be exactly the same to the C++ implementation, though approximation at low p-values may cause small differences.
+Based on our few tests the results are going to be very similar to the C++ implementation, though approximation at low p-values may cause small differences.
 However, **no guarantee whatsoever is given that the script works in the same way as the original**, especially for corner cases